wilsanth/dsc650-1/docs/lessons/12-week/week05.md

 ## Discussion Board

+You are required to have a minimum of 10 posts each week.
+Similar to previous courses, any topic counts towards your discussion count, as long as you are active more than 2 days per week with 10 posts, you will receive full credit.
+Refer to the optional topic below as a starting place.

-For this discussion, write a 250 to 750-word discussion board post about how you would implement a similar deep learning workflow for a use case that is applicable to your professional or personal interests.
+Post about how you would implement a similar deep learning workflow for a use case that is applicable to your professional or personal interests.
 In this use case, how often would you need to train the models?
 How would you deploy the models?
-Use the DSC 650 Slack channel for discussion and replies.
-For grading purposes, copy and paste your initial post and at least two replies to the Blackboard discussion board.